isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

         }
     }

-As a result of this command, the user defined server called `server1` is removed from the database.
-All associations of the configuration information with this server are automatically removed from the database.
-The non-shareable configuration information, such as: global parameters, option definitions and global options associated with the server are removed from the database.
-The shareable configuration information, i.e. the configuration elements which may be associated with more than one server, is preserved.
+As a result of this command, all associations of the configuration for the user-defined server called "server1" are removed from the database, including non-shareable configuration information, such as global parameters, option definitions, and global options.
+Any shareable configuration information, i.e. the configuration elements which may be associated with more than one server, is preserved.
 In particular, the subnets and shared networks associated with the deleted servers are preserved.
 If any of the shareable configuration elements was associated only with the deleted server, this object becomes unassigned (orphaned).
 For
-example: if a subnet has been created and associated with the `server1` using the `remote-subnet4-set` command and the server1 is subsequently deleted, the subnet remains in the database but none of the servers can use this subnet.
-The subnet can be updated using the `remote-subnet4-set` and associated with some other server or with all servers using the special server tag "all".
-Such subnet can be also deleted from the database using the `remote-subnet4-del-by-id` or `remote-subnet4-del-by-prefix`, if it is no longer needed.
+example: if a subnet has been created and associated with "server1" using the ``remote-subnet4-set`` command and "server1" is subsequently deleted, the subnet remains in the database but no servers can use this subnet.
+The subnet can be updated using the ``remote-subnet4-set`` command, and can be associated with either another server or with all servers, using the special server tag "all".
+Such a subnet can be also deleted from the database using the ``remote-subnet4-del-by-id`` or ``remote-subnet4-del-by-prefix`` command, if it is no longer needed.

-The following is the successful response to the `remote-server4-del` command:
+The following is the successful response to the ``remote-server4-del`` command:

 .. code-block:: json